shadeslayer/SyncEvolution/README.rst

 set of local databases plus the peer configurations that are synchronized against those databases.

+The peer-independent properties of a source can be configured by giving the context name as <config> parameter ("@default addressbook").
+Operations manipulating the local data also accept the context name.

 When different peers are meant to synchronize different local databases, then different contexts have to be used when setting up the peers by appending a context name after the `at` sign, as in